Language use & identity

-Catherine Brooks (PhD, University of California) is a Professor and the iSchool's Director.
-She is also the founding Director of the Center for Digital Society and Data Studies.
+Catherine Brooks (PhD, University of California) is a professor and the iSchool's interim dean.
+She served as the iSchool's associate director from 2016-2018 and director from 2019-2023 and is currently the interim dean.
+She was also the founder of the iSchool's research Center for Digital Society and Data Studies.